 State law and district policy require students to attend school.
 All absences from school are deemed unexcused until a note from the parent/guardian is submitted to the school.
-Excuses (parent and medical) must be submitted to school within three (3) school days of a student's return after an absence.
+Excuses (parent and medical) must be submitted to school within three (3) school days of a student's return after an absence, then the absence will be permanently marked as unexcused.
 Parents/Guardians can write a note to excuse a child from school for up to 10 absences.
 Any absence beyond 10 days will require a note from a doctor excusing the child from school.